A one-dimensional model for aspiration in blood vessels: Methods

+The model is closed by substituting $f=\overline{v_1}$ in \eqref{eq:reynold}, thereby deriving governing equations for the mass flow in the vessel and the catheter defined as $Q_n=A_n u$ and $Q_c=A_c u$, respectively.
+Key in the derivation, which follows the same path as in the catheter free case, is a reformulation of the material derivative in terms of the Cauchy stress tensor, details are given in~\cite{peiro2009reduc}.
+We model viscous forces by a simple linear model and assume plug flow, i.e., a flat velocity profile satisfying

+which provides a suitable approximation for blood flow in large elastic devices and vessels, see~\cite{massey2018mechanfluid}.
+Moreover, we assume the absence of body forces and obtain the relation

+where $R_\vi$ is a positive viscous resistance parameter and $p_\vi$ is the average pressure in the vessel or the catheter, respectively.
+Simple algebra allows to deduce from \eqref{eq:momentum} governing equations for the axial velocities that take the form

+Unlike the model derivation from the compressible Navier--Stokes equations, see e.g.,~\cite{canic2003mathem}, which makes use of the streamline condition relating axial and radial velocities, here the velocities in different directions remain independent.
+Consequently the model given by equations~\eqref{eq:At} and \eqref{eq:ut} does not reflect the coupled velocity at the device wall; a coupling between the vessel and the device related quantities is given through the pressure function.

-\begin{remark} The flat velocity profile assumed in \eqref{eq:flow}, which implies a lack of spacial variation of the velocity within the cross-section, makes the model independent of the exact position of the catheter within the catheterized vessel. \end{remark}
+We remark that the flat velocity profile assumed in~\eqref{eq:flatv} implies a lack of spatial variation of the velocity within the cross-section, and makes the model independent of the exact position of the catheter within the catheterized vessel.